EJahren/property-based-testing-slides/unit_mutation_pdb.md

 -------------------------------------------------

-> »System testing should be automated as well.
+> System testing should be automated as well.
 A collection of executable
 > programs should be produced and maintained to exercise all parts of the
 > system.
 The set should be open ended and maintenance utilities should be
 > included